sripadma14/Hello-world-/README.md

 # Hello-world-
 Learning Git - creating new repository
+Learing how to use Git for version contol